 - If a parent is not working, this does not automatically mean their income will be set at $0 for the child support calculations.
-There are a few exceptions, but generally, their income will be imputed to at least a full-time job at minimum wage (currently $1,768 a month – July 2018).
+There are a few exceptions, but generally, their income will be imputed to at least a full-time job at minimum wage (currently $1,924 a month – as of 2019).
 If your income varies, the court will usually average it out.
 This can be done using your last year’s tax return (assuming your income for the current year has not significantly changed) or your current year-to-date income.

 - Bonuses you regularly receive or other in-kind income (employer-provided vehicle, some meals, or other employer-paid benefits) may be counted.